UBCSailbot/sailbot_workspace/README.md

 ### Tasks

-There are many pre-defined tasks, see [`.vscode/tasks.json`](.vscode/tasks.json) for a complete listing.
+There are many pre-defined tasks, see [our workspace file](.devcontainer/config/sailbot_workspace.code-workspace) for a complete listing.
 Bring up the task menu by typing "Tasks: Run Task" in the command pallete, or creating a keyboard shortcut for `workbench.action.tasks.runTask`.

 ### Debugging ([WIP](https://github.com/UBCSailbot/sailbot_workspace/issues/6))

 This repository has debug configurations for Python files and Cpp programs.
-See [`.vscode/launch.json`](.vscode/launch.json) for configuration details.
+See [our workspace file](.devcontainer/config/sailbot_workspace.code-workspace) for configuration details.
 Bring up the debug configurations menu by typing "debug " in the command pallete without the ">" prefix, or select one from the Run and Debug view.